desmos-labs/primer/phase-6/README.md

 # Phase 6
-:::danger Phase 5 is closed
+:::danger Phase 6 starting soon
-Phase 5 is closed since Saturday 15 August 2020 23:59:59 UTC.
+Phase 6 is going to start on Wednesday 7 October 2020 at 00:00:00 UTC.
-No more submissions are accepted.
 :::

 Thanks to the latest Desmos version (`v0.12.3`), we've implemented the possibility for users of doing some new things: